DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-02-25-user-research-round-11-findings.md

 ### Insight 2

-Current ways of working are working:
+Current ways of working are working.

 #### Supporting detail and evidence